Target extends streak even as online sales growth cools - NewsBreak

 The company said Wednesday that it expects high single-digit percentage growth in comparable sales, near the high end of its previous guidance range.

-Home construction fell a sharp 7% in July as homebuilders struggled to cope with a variety of headwinds, the Commerce Department reported Wednesday.
-It was the slowest pace since April, but still 2.5% higher than a year ago.
+Target’s results came on the heels of those from and that indicated U.S. shoppers are going back to near normalcy.

-And retailers are wary in the recovery as the delta variant of COVID-19 surges across the U.S. and mask mandates are reinstated.
-They're also grappling with higher prices just as the temporary government stimulus and other benefits, which helped energize spending, are fading.
-Snarled supply chains continue to be an issue.
+Still, concerns are mounting over how shoppers will behave in the months ahead as the delta variant of COVID-19 surges across the U.S. and mask mandates are reinstated.
+Retailers are also grappling with higher prices on everything from food to automobiles.
+And temporary government stimulus and other benefits, which helped prop up overall spending, are dissipating.
+Target is also wrestling with supply-chain backups that are hitting companies worldwide.

+So far, Target hasn’t seen any pullback from customers because of the delta variant, CEO Brian Cornell said during a media call.

 Target said that it earned $1.82 billion, or $3.65 per share, in its fiscal second quarter.
 That compares with $1.69 billion, or $3.35 in the year-ago period.
 Its adjusted earnings per share were $3.64.
 Revenue rose 9.4% to $24.83 billion.